noamc24/noamc24/README.md

 ## 🚀 About Me

-Software Developer focused on building **real-world systems** with strong backend foundations.
+Software Developer focused on building **real-world systems**, not just writing code.

-I don’t just write code — I design, build and ship complete systems.

-- 🧠 Strong CS fundamentals
+- 🧠 Strong foundation in Computer Science
-- ⚙️ Backend & system design
+- ⚙️ Backend & system design mindset
-- 🏗️ Full-stack project development
+- 🏗️ Building full applications from scratch
-- 🔍 Problem solving & debugging
+- 🔍 Problem solver with attention to detail

 ---